 Mainly uses Wool and meat.
 These sheep produce clean, soft wool.
 It is used for making garments and garments for paper manufacturing.
 This breed is good for meat and it is also used for a few other purposes as well.
 They are suitable for crossbreeding with other breeds but the pure Norfolk horn sheep are preferred more due to their clean wool quality, docile nature, and gentle temperament.

-The most common disease in these sheep is footrot.
+The most common disease in these sheep is foot rot.
 They are also prone to parasitic worms that can be treated by a veterinarian.
 The sheep can get some other ailments like frostbite during harsh winters, or respiratory problems and pneumonia.
 They are also accident-prone, so maintaining a safe environment for them is important.

 Norfolk horn sheep do not produce a lot of milk, and their milk is slightly acidic.
-They are sensitive to heat, so they should be kept away from severe heat during summers.
+They are sensitive to heat, so they should be kept away from severe heat during summer.
 They can also suffer from heat exhaustion if exposed to too much heat.
 However, review the full breed profile of the Norfolk horn sheep in the following table.

 Best 10+ information: